 My works celebrate a quality which exaggerates colour and perspectives, intentionally exposing brush marks and paint drips to show signs of the hand made and contribute to the visual environment of my works.
 I also love to capture light and subjects from unusual perspectives, as I believe there is an honesty in the imperfect.

-The greatest joy is to see others connect and celebrate the little bit of satire and originality that I love to assemble in each piece.
+The greatest joy is to see others connect and celebrate the little bit of satire and originality that I assemble in each piece.
 My hope is that my audience gains as much enjoyment from my completed works as I gain from the creative process.

 2019 Finalist Lethbridge Gallery Small Scale Art Award (27 June - 6 July)